xslizik/zkgra/week7/report07.md

 meaning that x^2 + x is the modulo => answer is 110 = 6
 ```

-3. if we are in a field of 0-7 than answer is
+3. if we are in a field consisting of elemets of 0-7 than the answer is
 ```
 5 * 7 mod 8 = 3
 ```